Here are some answers.

 - When you can take your kids' grandparents with you because it costs less than what you had budgeted for just you & the kids... [read: "Free babysitters!"]

-You let someone else spend time finding great deals well ahead of time, you slightly adjust your schedule to take advantage of a deal you can't resist, you travel more, and you spend less.
+You have plenty of time to plan ahead and slightly adjust your schedule to take advantage of an amazing deal, you travel more, and you spend less.
 WAY less.